MindscapeHQ/raygun4net/README.md

 Then inside catch blocks place a call to Send, or use the Wrap helper method, passing your code you want to execute.
 This will send (and throw) the exception in the case that one occurs.

+#### Limitations of WinRT UnhandledException event and Wrap() workarounds

+The options available in WinRT for catching unhandled exceptions at this point in time are more limited compared to the options in the more mature .NET framework.
+The UnhandledException event will be raised when invalid XAML is parsed, in addition to other runtime exceptions that happen on the main UI thread.
+While many errors will be picked up this way and therefore be able to be sent to Raygun, others will be missed by this exception handler.
+In particular asynchronous code or Tasks that execute on background threads will not have their exceptions caught.

+A workaround for this issue is provided with the Wrap() method.
+These allow you to pass the code you want to execute to an instance of the Raygun client - it will simply call it surrounded by a try-catch block.
+If the method you pass in does result in an exception being thrown this will be transmitted to Raygun, and the exception will be again be thrown.
+Two overloads are available; one for methods that return void and another for methods that return an object.

 ## Troubleshooting

 If the solution fails to build due to missing dependencies (Newtonsoft etc), in Visual Studio 2012 ensure you have the NuGet extension installed and that the Tools -> Options -> Package Manager -> 'Allow Nuget to download missing packages during build' box is checked.
 Then, go to the directory that you cloned this repository into and run build.bat.